Assessments: The Agendashift™ Unbenchmarking Service

 - For large exercises involving multiple teams or departments, you may find it helpful to receive both separate and combined results; pricing will depend on complexity but multiple surveys will in general attract discounts.

 - Similarly, repeat exercises (eg quarterly) will be discounted

-The Agendashift values-based delivery assessment is already included as prework for our transformation mapping and practitioner’s workshops.
+The Agendashift delivery assessment is already included as prework for our transformation strategy and practitioner’s workshops.
 Where workshops follow unbenchmarking we’ll adjust workshop pricing appropriately.
 You won’t pay twice!

 Finally, you should consider engaging one of our partners, professionals well qualified to support you in your journey of transformation.

 Get in touch now to arrange your unbenchmarking exercise: